Argonne-National-Laboratory/node-red-contrib-ocpp/README.md

 This node allows you to make requests to an EVSE charge point and return a message with the response from that request.
 The targeted EVSE charge point must support either 1.5 or 1.6 SOAP (this node does not support JSON) It is flexible in that you can either set up a default command and/or data to send when you configure the node, or you may pass in that information to override the defaults via a message payload.

-For example, to set up a *Reset* command request, you can select the *Reset* command from the nodes configuraiton dropdown.
+For example, to set up a *Reset* command request, you can select the *Reset* command from the nodes configuration dropdown.
 The Reset command also requires sending a parameter indicating the type of reset to be performed, either *hard* or *soft*.
 In the Command Params field of the configuration, you would provide a JSON formatted object similar to this:

 ```javascript